irvingjem/challenge2-portfolio/README.md

 I focused on creating a well designed site to hold all the work I have done and creating an easy way to update and add new work.
+This will help me to promote myself and my work to a larger audience creating more opportunties for myself!

 ## A Sneak Peek